RobotLeopard86/CacaoEngine/tools/cubetool/README.md

 * JPEG
 * PNG
 * TGA
-* BMP
+* TIFF
-* HDR
+* WebP

-Output images will always be stored as PNG files, as that's how the packed format stores them.
+Output images from the extractor will be converted to PNG files when outputted for easiest use (though they are stored as lossless WebP images in the packed file).

 ## Command-Line Usage
 ```